Smithay/smithay/README.md

 - `--tty-udev`: start anvil in a tty with udev support.
 This is the "traditional" launch of a Wayland compositor.
 Note that this requires you to start anvil as root if your system does not have logind available ([consolekit support is planned](https://github.com/Smithay/smithay/issues/95)).
-- `--tty-raw`: start anvil without udev support, manually binding all ressources.
-Requires to be run as root.
-  This backend is mostly present as example code for use in very minimalistic systems.